 He starred as Teen Angel in the Broadway revival of Grease

-And then, yes, Kinky Boots, in which he originated the role on stage of Lulu, the drag queen who helps save a shoe manufacturer.
+And then, yes, Kinky Boots, in which he originated the role on stage of Lola, the drag queen who helps save a shoe manufacturer.

 Sex is in the Heel

 He won the Tony Award for Best Performance By An Actor In A Leading Role In A Musical – and gave a passionate speech: